I. Background: Logical Positivism

 2. van Fraassen agrees with realists that we should interpret scientific claims about unobservables literally.
 The positivists were forced to interpret such claims as really being about sensory experiences, but van Fraassen thinks that this is a mistake.

 3. van Fraassen says that we should understand realism as holding that it is part of the aim of science that the claims it makes about unobservable as well as observable entities are literally true.
 Realism holds further that to accept a scientific theory is to believe that these claims are true.
 To understand the contrast he draws between realism and constructive empiricism, we need to know what he means by empirical adequacy: a theory is empirically adequate if the claims it makes about observable entities (whether actually observed or not) are true, regardless of whether its claims about unobservable phenomena are true or false.
-With this notion in hand, van Fraassen can explain that constructive empiricism holds that scientific theories aim at theories that are empirically adequate (rather than true simpliciter), and that the only belief involved in acceptance of a scientific theory is belief that the theory is empirically adequate.
+With this notion in hand, van Fraassen can explain that constructive empiricism holds that science aims at theories that are empirically adequate (rather than true simpliciter), and that the only belief involved in acceptance of a scientific theory is belief that the theory is empirically adequate.
 Thus the constructive empiricist agrees with the realist concerning observable entities, but is an agnostic about scientific claims about unobservables.

 4. A feature of van Fraassen's view that some find puzzling is the sharp contrast he draws between unobservable entities, and entities that are observable but have not actually been observed.
 It might seem that van Fraassen's arguments that we should have beliefs about the truth of claims about observable things that we have not yet observed would push him in the direction of full-fledged realism, while his arguments for not having beliefs about unobservable entities would push him toward skepticism about anything we haven't observed.
 It is an interesting issue how stable his position is; one might think it will have a tendency to tip in one direction or the other.